Return to Wm the Conqeuror & his Ancestors

 laughter of his companions, while the miserable Charles and his

-courtiers felt such a dread of these new vassals that they did not dare
+courtiers felt such a dread of these new vassals that they did not

 to resent the insult....